martincostello/antiforgery-testing-application-part/README.md

 ## Building and Testing

-Compiling the application yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed (version `3.1.201` or later).
+Compiling the application yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed.

 To build and test the application locally from a terminal/command-line, run the following set of commands: